ankitvgupta/eDOTS/README.md

   2. What should the content of the text be
 	3. Being able to find relationship between promoters and coordinators

+6. Offline Storage refactoring and saving visits - JN
+    1. save project the patients are enrolled

 Overview of App Structure: